mattacular/traffic-snoop/README.md

 # traffic-snoop
 Node function for analyzing traffic patterns between various home and work scenarios.
 This script is designed to be run as an AWS Lambda functions on cron (eg. to measure what the traffic is like at specific times of day).
+It may also be run locally though after a brief setup.

 For example, this script can be used to analyze commutes during rush hour between multiple locations.